Elevate your burger gameM

 y brother in law loves ketchup.
 Personally, I think its a full blown addiction.
-One night we were dining together and I made one of my favorite dishes, courtesy of the lovely Giada De Laurentiis.
-He went into the fridge and pulled out the ketchup and went to use it on my meal and I yelled “STOP!”
+One night we were dining together and I made one of my favorite burger recipes.
+As I went to serve them, he went into the fridge and pulled out the ketchup and went to use it on my perfectly seasoned burgers and I yelled “STOP!”

 “What?”
 He paused.
 “It’s a burger.
 I need to put ketchup on it!”

-I said, “Please, just try it without it first, and if you still think it needs ketchup after than I won’t say another word.”
+“Pleaseeee” I begged.
+“Just first try it without any ketchup!
+If you still think it needs ketchup after then I won’t say another word.”

 - 1 cup mayonnaise